Maximizing Submodular or Monotone Approximately Submodular Functions by Multi-objective Evolutionary Algorithms: Multi-objective Evolutionary Algorithms

 where $f_1(\bm x) = f(\bm x)$ and $f_2(\bm x) = -|\bm{x}|$.
-That is, the GSEMO is to maximize the objective function $f$ and minimize the subset size $|\bm{x}|$ simultaneously.
+That is, the GSEMO-C is to maximize the objective function $f$ and minimize the subset size $|\bm{x}|$ simultaneously.
 Note that $|\bm{x}|=\sum^n_{i=1}x_i$ denotes the number of 1-bits of a solution $\bm{x}$.
-When the GSEMO terminates after running a number of iterations, the best solution w.r.t. the original single-objective problem in the resulting population $P$ will be returned.
-For the first problem in Definition~\ref{def-Prob-nonmonotone}, the solution with the largest $f$ value in $P$ (i.e., $\arg\max_{\bm{x} \in P} f(\bm{x})$) will be returned.
-For the second problem in Definition~\ref{def-Prob-nonsubmodular}, the solution with the largest $f$ value satisfying the size constraint in $P$ (i.e., $\arg\max_{\bm{x} \in P, |\bm{x}|\leq k} f(\bm{x})$) will be returned.
-The running time of the GSEMO is measured by the number of fitness evaluations until the best solution w.r.t. the original single-objective problem in the population reaches some approximation guarantee for the first time.
-Since only the new solutions $\bm{x'}$ and $\bm{x''}$ need to be evaluated in each iteration of the GSEMO, the number of fitness evaluations is just the double of the number of iterations of the GSEMO.
+When the GSEMO-C terminates after running a number of iterations, the best solution w.r.t. the original single-objective problem in the resulting population $P$ will be returned.
+For the problem in Definition~\ref{def-Prob-nonmonotone-1}, the solution with the largest $f$ value in $P$ (i.e., $\arg\max_{\bm{x} \in P} f(\bm{x})$) will be returned.
+For the problem in Definitions~\ref{def-Prob-nonmonotone-2} and~\ref{def-Prob-nonsubmodular}, the solution with the largest $f$ value satisfying the size constraint in $P$ (i.e., $\arg\max_{\bm{x} \in P, |\bm{x}|\leq k} f(\bm{x})$) will be returned.
+The running time of the GSEMO-C is measured by the number of fitness evaluations until the best solution w.r.t. the original single-objective problem in the population reaches some approximation guarantee for the first time.
+Since only the new solutions $\bm{x}'$ and $\bm{x}''$ need to be evaluated in each iteration of the GSEMO-C, the number of fitness evaluations is just the double of the number of iterations of the GSEMO-C.

 Note that multi-objective optimization here is just an intermediate process, which has been shown helpful for solving some single-objective combinatorial optimization problems~\cite{friedrich2010approximating,neumann2006minimum,neumann2011computing,qian.ijcai15}.
-We still focus on the quality of the best solution w.r.t. the original single-objective problem, in the population found by the GSEMO, rather than the quality of the population w.r.t. the transformed multi-objective optimization problem.
+We still focus on the quality of the best solution w.r.t. the original single-objective problem, in the population found by the GSEMO-C, rather than the quality of the population w.r.t. the transformed bi-objective optimization problem.